juliendenize/eztorch/docs/source/contributions/sce_mvap.md

 ## Introduction

 This repository contains the official [Pytorch](https://pytorch.org/) implementation of [Similarity Contrastive Estimation for Image and Video Soft Contrastive Self-Supervised Learning](https://arxiv.org/abs/2212.11187) (SCE) that has been accepted by the journal **Machine Vision and Applications**.

 ## Data preparation

-Data preparation details is available [here](../get_started/prepare_data.md).
+Data preparation details are available [here](../get_started/prepare_data.md).

 ## SCE for images